awaescher/FluentTransitions/README.md

 ![Login form sample 2](./doc/itv2.gif)

-But FluentTransitinons is more that just smoothly moving and sizing controls, you can do pretty much everything if you're creative enough.
+But FluentTransitions is more that just smoothly moving and sizing controls, you can do pretty much everything if you're creative enough.

 ![Ripple effect sample](./doc/ripple.gif)